dicaire/dStyle/README.md

 # dStyle
 Hugo Theme based on the Design System

+## What this project does
+This repository includes a project structure with a build script that builds a custom web site using a static site generator (e.g., [Hugo](https://GoHugo.io).
+You can clone this repository underneath your hugo repository so you can instantly see the outcome :wink:.

 ## Contents
 You'll find a series of template pages with the most common uses of our components and layout:
 - [Corporate Landing Page](https:/dicaire.com).